-It is not the purpose of this section to induce you to infringe any patents or other property right claims or to contest validity of any such claims; this section has the sole purpose of protecting the integrity of the free software distribution system, which is implemented by public license practices.
-Many people have made generous contributions to the wide range of software distributed through that system in reliance on consistent application of that system; it is up to the author/donor to decide if he or she is willing to distribute software through any other system and a licensee cannot impose that choice.
-This section is intended to make thoroughly clear what is believed to be a consequence of the rest of this License.
-8. If the distribution and/or use of the Program is restricted in certain countries either by patents or by copyrighted interfaces, the original copyright holder who places the Program under this License may add an explicit geographical distribution limitation excluding those countries, so that distribution is permitted only in or among countries not thus excluded.
-In such case, this License incorporates the limitation as if written in the body of this License.
-9. The Free Software Foundation may publish revised and/or new versions of the General Public License from time to time.
-Such new versions will be similar in spirit to the present version, but may differ in detail to address new problems or concerns.
-Each version is given a distinguishing version number.
-If the Program specifies a version number of this License which applies to it and ""any later version"", you have the option of following the terms and conditions either of that version or of any later version published by the Free Software Foundation.
-If the Program does not specify a version number of this License, you may choose any version ever published by the Free Software Foundation.
-10. If you wish to incorporate parts of the Program into other free programs whose distribution conditions are different, write to the author to ask for permission.
-For software which is copyrighted by the Free Software Foundation, write to the Free Software Foundation; we sometimes make exceptions for this.
-Our decision will be guided by the two goals of preserving the free status of all derivatives of our free software and of promo" u-boot "# (C) Copyright 2000 - 2005 # Wolfgang Denk, DENX Software Engineering, wd@denx.de. # See file CREDITS for list of people who contributed to this # project. # # This program is free software; you can redistribute it and/or # modify it under the terms of the GNU General Public License as # published by the Free Software Foundation; either version 2 of # the License or (at your option) any later version # This program is distributed in the hope that it will be useful, # but WITHOUT ANY WARRANTY; without even the implied warranty of # MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details. # # You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software # Foundation, Inc., 59 Temple Place, Suite 330, Boston, # MA 02111-1307 USA firewall / firewall3 - 3rd OpenWrt UCI firewall implementation Copyright (C) 2013-2014 Jo-Philipp Wich <jow@openwrt.org></jow@openwrt.org> Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.
-THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED MERCHANTABILITY AND FITNESS.
-IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE. / fstools / Copyright (C) 2014 John Crispin <blogic@openwrt.org> </blogic@openwrt.org> This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 2.1 as published by the Free Software Foundation This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+"# (C) Copyright 2000 - 2005

+Wolfgang Denk, DENX Software Engineering, wd@denx.de.

+See file CREDITS for list of people who contributed to this # project.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as # published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of

+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the

+GNU General Public License for more details.

+You should have received a copy of the GNU General Public License # along with this program; if not, write to the Free Software

+Foundation, Inc., 59 Temple Place, Suite 330, Boston, # MA 02111-1307 USA firewall / firewall3 - 3rd OpenWrt UCI firewall implementation Copyright (C) 2013-2014 Jo-Philipp Wich <jow@openwrt.org></jow@openwrt.org> Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.
+THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE. / fstools / Copyright (C) 2014 John Crispin <blogic@openwrt.org> </blogic@openwrt.org> This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 2.1 as published by the Free Software Foundation This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details. / iputils / Copyright (c) 1989 The Regents of the University of California.
 All rights reserved.
-Mike Muuss.
+This code is derived from software contributed to Berkeley by Mike Muuss.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: 1.
 Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
 3. All advertising materials mentioning features or use of this software must display the following acknowledgement: This product includes software developed by the University of